Many grandparents across the United States have been tasked with being the primary caregiver for their grandchildren.

 Becoming a legal guardian of a child helps to simplify many day-to-day tasks.
 Adoption gives you the same legal authority that a child’s parents possess.

-For example, imagine that your grandchild gets sick and needs to go to the doctor.
+For example, imagine your grandchild getting sick and needing to go to the doctor.
 With legal guardianship, you have the clear authority to make medical decisions for the child.
-Without the guardianship, this becomes a lot more challenging.
+Without guardianship, this becomes a lot more challenging.
 A doctor may not consent to your wishes.

-The same applies with some other important decisions, like educational matters.
+The same applies to some other important decisions, like educational matters.
 There can be financial benefits associated with grandparent adoption as well.
-For instance, if you are on an insurance plan, or you obtain any benefits through employment, your grandchild may not be able to be included as a beneficiary unless you have legally adopted them.
+For instance, if you are on an insurance plan or you obtain any benefits through employment, your grandchild may not be able to be included as a beneficiary unless you have legally adopted them.

-Beyond any practical or financial advantages, there is another huge benefit to grandparent adoption: you can help your grandchild achieve a much needed sense of stability.
+Beyond any practical or financial advantages, grandparent adoption has another huge benefit: you can help your grandchild achieve a much-needed sense of stability.

-Of course, every family is different, but generally, when grandparents are raising their grandchildren, the kids have experienced some sort of disruption in their home environment.
+Of course, every family is different, but when grandparents raise their grandchildren, the kids experience some disruption with their biological parents and in their home environment.
 The loss of stability can be difficult for a young person to cope with.
-Legal adoption can make your grandchild truly feel like a full member of your family.
+Legal adoption can make your grandchild feel like a full family member.